-The DMPTool is a free, open-source, online application that helps researchers create data management plans.
-These plans, or DMPs, are now required by many funding agencies as part of the grant proposal submission process.
-The DMPTool provides a click-through wizard for creating a DMP that complies with funder requirements.
-It also has direct links to funder websites, help text for answering questions, and resources for best practices surrounding data management.
+The DMP Tool is a free, open-source, application that helps researchers create data management plans (DMPs).
+These plans are required by many funding agencies as part of the grant proposal submission process.
+The DMP Tool provides a click-through wizard for creating a DMP that complies with funder requirements.
+It also has direct links to funder websites, help text for answering questions, and data management best practices resources.

-The original DMPTool was a grassroots effort, beginning in 2011 with eight institutions partnering to provide in-kind contributions of personnel and development.
+The original DMP Tool was a grassroots effort, beginning in 2011 with eight institutions partnering to provide in-kind contributions of personnel and development.
 The effort was in direct response to demands from funding agencies, such as the National Science Foundation and the National Institutes of Health, that researchers plan for managing their research data.
-By joining forces the contributing institutions were able to consolidate expertise and reduce costs in addressing data management needs.
-Representatives from these institutions participate on the DMPTool Steering Committee that maintains monthly calls.
+As a result, the contributing institutions consolidated expertise and reduced costs in addressing data management needs by joining forces.

-More recently the proliferation of open data policies across the globe has led to an explosion of interest in the DMPTool and the UK-based version, DMPonline.
-In 2016 UC3 and DCC decided to formalize our partnership to codevelop and maintain a single open-source platform.
-The new platform—DMPRoadmap—is separate from the services each of our organizations runs on top of it.
-By providing a core infrastructure for DMPs we can extend our reach and move best practices forward, allowing us to participate in a truly global open science ecosystem.
+The proliferation of open data policies across the globe led to an explosion of interest in the DMP Tool and the UK-based version, DMPonline.
+So in 2016, UC3 and DCC decided to formalize our partnership to codevelop and maintain a single open-source platform.
+By providing a core infrastructure for DMPs, we could extend our reach and move best practices forward, allowing us to participate in a truly global open science ecosystem.

-DMPTool participants are institutions, profit and nonprofit organizations, individuals, or other groups that leverage the DMPTool as an effective and efficient way to create data management plans.
-Our community of participating organizations helps to sustain and support the DMPTool in the following ways:
+DMP Tool participants are institutions, nonprofit organizations, individuals, or other groups that leverage the DMP Tool as an effective and efficient way to create data management plans.
+Our community of participating organizations helps to sustain and support the DMP Tool in the following ways:

 - Customize the tool with resources, help text, suggested answers, or other information